SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Experimental Evaluation

 To further understand the impact on chemical space, we visualize original and augmented molecules using t-SNE on Morgan fingerprints (Figure~\ref{fig:tsne_fingerprints}).
-Augmented molecules populate sparse regions, improving coverage and mitigating distributional imbalance.
-This broader coverage helps reduce bias toward overrepresented regions and supports better generalization to underrepresented subspaces.
+For QM9 and ESOL, augmented samples overlap the original manifold and preserve smooth label gradients, indicating realistic local perturbations.
+In contrast, FreeSolv and Lipo exhibit new clusters formed by augmented samples that align with label values, suggesting exploration of property space.
+These results indicate that \textbf{Generated molecules populate sparse regions, improving coverage and mitigating distributional imbalance.}

-We also examine structural complexity by comparing atom and ring counts between original and augmented molecules (Table~\ref{tab:all_atoms_rings_stats}).
-Augmented molecules are generally larger and more cyclic, with increased mean atom and ring counts in FreeSolv and ESOL and comparable ranges in Lipo.
-This shows that our method expands scaffold diversity while staying within chemically reasonable bounds, complementing the improved coverage and property–target alignment.
+We also assess structural complexity by comparing atom, ring, and bond statistics between original and augmented molecules in Table~\ref{tab:molecules_stats}.
+In FreeSolv and ESOL, augmented molecules are generally larger and more cyclic, presenting higher mean atom and ring counts, along with higher bond counts, indicating increased structural complexity.
+Lipo and QM9, on the contrary, show similar overall distributions.
+Figure~\ref{fig:structural_feat} further reveals composition-level changes beyond size.
+FreeSolv exhibits increased ring diversity, with 6-member rings decreasing and smaller rings emerging.
+ESOL shows the strongest chemical shift, with aromaticity increasing and heteroatom content rising substantially, indicating more conjugated and diverse scaffolds.
+Lipo displays moderate redistribution toward more saturated structure, with single bonds increasing and aromaticity decreasing.
+QM9 is the only exception, exhibiting nearly unchanged distributions due to its construction - molecules are restricted to only five elements (H, C, N, O, F) - resulting in small, chemically homogeneous structures with limited ring and bond diversity.
+Overall, these results indicate that \textbf{our method broadens scaffold diversity while remaining within chemically reasonable bounds, reinforcing the improved dataset coverage and property–target alignment}.

-Finally, we assess whether augmented molecules preserve relationships between task targets and key molecular properties.
-Figure~\ref{fig:prop_target} shows the joint distributions of five properties (LogP, SA, QED, MW, and BT) versus the task targets.
-Across all datasets, augmented molecules (orange crosses) follow trends similar to the originals (blue circles).
-Notably, augmented samples extend property information, with some of them respecting target-property correlation, improving coverage while maintaining realistic property distributions.
-Overall, our augmentation method generates valid, novel, and structurally diverse molecules that respect domain-relevant and property dependencies while expand the chemical space in a task-aligned way.